-You have probably read a book and recognized many of the story lines without having read it before.
-There are certain patterns which are very common in fiction literature and tends to show up in all sorts of colorful disguises.
+You have probably read a book and and felt a tiny pang of déjà vu.
+Not surprisingly, there are certain patterns which are very common in literature and tends to show up in all sorts of colorful disguises.

 A classic sequence of events in mythology is:

-- The leaving: The characters, including the Chosen One, will leave their homes embarking on a dangerous journey…
+- The leaving: The wanderers, including the Chosen One, will leave their homes embarking on a dangerous journey…

 - The wilderness: …which will take them through a perilous path, quite often an enchanted forest or such.